Expurple/smawg/README.md

 python3 -m smawg play --relative-path assets/tiny.json
 ```

 It should guide you through the usage.

+You can also pass `--style=machine` to get machine-readable output and use it
+from a different programming language (see [docs/style.md](docs/style.md))

 See `--help` for more details.

 ### As a library